– One of DeepRoot’s earliest Silva Cell projects involved Jim Urban, FASLA, and Drew Smith of Greenville, South Carolina.

 DeepRoot: “What are some thoughts you can leave us with?
 What suggestions do you have for urban planners or landscape architects?”

 Drew: “Fight for space for your trees.
 Make connections in all the departments that are in your city.
 You never know who is going to help you out and fight for you as well.
 Preach to the other departments.
 They’ll soon start preaching for you in other meetings.
 I think that’s the biggest thing.
-Make it a culture of this green infrastructure is just like any infrastructure in the city, but people see it, unlike the sewer system AND it brings people in.”
+Make it a culture of green infrastructure.
+It is just like any infrastructure in the city, but people see it, unlike the sewer system AND it brings people in.”

 Installation Summary: The Piazza